Last Updated on December 18, 2020 by Nishal Mathur

 INR: 8134 | Sizes: S / D / K / SK | Depth: 30cm | Turn?: No | Filling: pocket spring/latex | Comfort: medium

-Sealy used to make some of the world’s worst adverts round our way, where a heavily accented woman tried to buy a Sealy bed and the salesman said no, they only had sensible beds.
+Sleepyhead used to make some of the world’s worst adverts round our way, where a heavily accented woman tried to buy a sleepyhead bed, and the salesman said no, they only had sensible beds.
 What larks!
-But it’s true that Sealy beds are far from silly.
-The Nostromo has seven zones with 1,400 pocket springs, tencel fibres, a latext comfort layer and a luxurious 29cm depth, and it’s both hypoallergenic and pleasantly cool even in hot weather.
-Which? magazine made it a best buy, Allergy UK has given it their seal of approval and there’s a five-year warranty for peace of mind.
+But it’s true that Sleepyhead mattress is far from silly.
+The Nostromo has seven zones with 1,400 pocket springs, Tencel fibres, a latex comfort layer and a luxurious 29cm depth, and it’s both hypoallergenic and pleasantly cool even in hot weather.
+Which? magazine made it the best buy, Allergy UK has given it their seal of approval, and there’s a five-year warranty for peace of mind.
 Amazon tends to sell it with a decent discount on the RRP too, so it’s worth buying online rather than in a shop.

 Somnus Supremacy Marquis 14000 foam Mattress

 INR: it’s a secret | Sizes: SS / S / SD / D / K / SK / Emperor | Depth: 32cm | Turn?: Yes | Filling: animals | Comfort: medium/firm